mpg-age-bioinformatics/nextflow-crispr/README.md

 - https://github.com/mpg-age-bioinformatics/nf-acer
 - https://github.com/mpg-age-bioinformatics/nf-maude

-Once run you will find in the `work` folder the file `software.txt` with information on all the respective versions used for your run.
+Once run is complete you will find in the `work` folder the file `software.txt` with information on all the respective versions used for your run.